< Research Projects

 Sources used in the analysis:

 • Fairfax land surface temperature.
-Landsat-derived summer LST aggregated to county, tract, block group, and block scales.
+Landsat-derived summer LST inside the fairfax_climate pack, aggregated to county, tract, block group, and block scales.

 Final report

-Drop the PDF at /live/site/static/research/fairfax/fairfax-climate-report.pdf and the viewer renders inline.
+Drop either a PDF or a markdown report at /live/site/static/research/fairfax/fairfax-climate-report.pdf or /live/site/static/research/fairfax/fairfax-climate-report.md and the viewer renders inline.

 Until the file is present, this placeholder stays.
-Open and download buttons appear in the header once the PDF lands.
+Open and download buttons appear in the header once an artifact lands.